platformatic/platformatic/docs/guides/use-env-with-platformatic.md

+# How to use ENV variables with Platformatic

 <head>
   <meta name="description" content="Learn how to use environment variables efficiently with Platformatic to manage different deployment settings." />
   <meta name="keywords" content="Platformatic, environment variables, configuration, software development, API" />